OpenEvalProject/evals/manuscripts/elife-47155/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/47155/elife-47155-fig9-v1.jpg)

 **Figure 9.:** (A) Venn diagrams showing number of conserved (black), C. elegans-specific (red), and P. pacificus-specific (blue) chemical connections (directed edges) and gap junction connections (undirected edges).
 Threshold for edge weight was set to ≥10 serial EM sections, connectivity was determined between amphid sensory neurons, AUA, and amphid interneurons AIA, AIB, AIY, and AIZ.
 (B) Circuit diagram showing sensory neurons (triangles) connecting to interneurons (hexagons) by chemical synaptic connectivity (arrows) and gap junctions (lines).
 The thickness of the line is proportional to the weight of connection (aggregate number of serial section electron micrographs where a synaptic specialization is observed, with only connections ≥ 10 sections shown in this diagram).
 (C) Comparison of species-specific connections and neuronal adjacency.
 Bar graph showing chemical synaptic connectivity (orange), neuronal adjacency for C. elegans (purple), and neuronal adjacency for P. pacificus (green).
 The x axis is ordered by increasing strength of species-specific connection, and colored coded as in 8A.
 Adjacency was determined computationally by comparing adjacent pixels of volumetrically traced neuron profiles.
 Proportion was determined by dividing the number of serial EM sections showing a synaptic connection or adjacency by the total number of sections comprising the nerve ring and ventral ganglion.
 A proportion of 1.0 indicates the entire ipsilateral region of interest was adjacent, with proportions over 1.0 showing adjacency on both sides of the nerve ring.
 Each partnership evaluated is a combination of two neurons that formed a species-specific connection shown in (B).
-Figure 9—source datas 1–3.10.7554/eLife.47155.047Figure 9—source data 1.P. pacificus amphid neurons.10.7554/eLife.47155.048Figure 9—source data 2.P. pacificus amphid neurons.10.7554/eLife.47155.049Figure 9—source data 3.P. pacificus and C. elegans.
+Figure 9—source datas 1–3.

 Synaptic connections present in only one species could be due to either differences in the structure of neuronal neighborhoods or synaptic specificity among adjacent processes.
 To distinguish between these possibilities, we computationally determined all axon-axon adjacencies of the amphid circuit in both species as previously described (Brittin et al., 2018).
 To compare across species, and to reduce section thickness and fixation artifacts, we calculated the proportion of adjacency (total number of EM sections where two processes are adjacent divided by the number of sections in the region of interest), similar to previous analyses of neuronal adjacency (White et al., 1983).
 Of the 29 species-specifc connections, there are only 21 pairs of possible neuron-neuron adjacencies due to reciprocal connectivity.
 Of these 21 neuron-neuron pairs, we found that all make physical contact in both species.
 The amount of contact did, however, vary across a wide range in both species.
 Among species-specific neuronal partnerships, we found the percent of axonal-axonal contact ranged from 0.95% to 142% (median contact 26.7%) (Figure 9C).
 We evaluated whether the amount of neuron-neuron adjacency could predict the strength of a synaptic connection.
 We compared the correlation between synaptic connectivity and neuron-neuron adjacency and found a very weak, non-significant, correlation in both species (Spearman’s R = 0.2042, p=0.3747 in P. pacificus; Spearman’s R = 0.1248, p=0.5898 in C. elegans).
 Together, these results suggest that species-specific differences in connectivity are largely determined by synaptic partnership choice or recognition rather than large differences in axonal fasciculation and neuronal neighborhood changes.

-## Similarity and divergences of molecular features
+### Similarity and divergences of molecular features

 Moving beyond anatomy, we assessed the evolutionary divergence of molecular features of individual neurons.
 Divergences in molecular features between homologous neurons in different species can be expected to be manifested via the species-specific loss or gain of genes that control certain neuronal phenotypes or via the modifications of expression patterns of genes.
 There appears to be ample evidence for both.
 For example, several censuses taken for the number of GPCR-type sensory receptor-encoding genes indicated a much smaller number in P. pacificus compared to C. elegans (Dieterich et al., 2008; Krishnan et al., 2014).
 Similarly, there are species-specific gene losses and gains in the complement of specific subfamilies of taste receptor-type guanylyl cyclases, as discussed above (Figure 4- figure supplement 1 and 2).
 On the level of regulatory factors, we noted above the absence of the lsy-6 locus outside the Rhabditidae.
 In regard to genes that control structural features to neurons, we considered a gene, oig-8, which was recently identified as controlling the morphological elaborations of the winged cilia of the AWA/B/C neurons in C. elegans (Howell and Hobert, 2017). oig-8 encodes a single transmembrane, immunoglobulin domain protein that not encoded in the P. pacificus genome.
 To assess whether this gene loss is responsible for the lack of winged cilia in P. pacificus, we mis-expressed Cel-oig-8 under the Ppa-odr-7 promoter (described below) along with the Ppa-odr-7p::rfp marker but found no difference in the terminal dendritic cilia of RFP positive neurons that were co-injected with the Ppa-odr-7p::Cel-oig-8 transgene compared to those that were injected only with the Ppa-odr-7p::RFP marker (Figure 4—figure supplement 3).
 This result suggests the two Ppa-odr-7-expressing amphid neurons may lack other factors (DiTirro et al., 2019), such as factors involved in ciliary membrane morphogenesis in wing neurons, to realize the branching function of Cel-oig-8﻿.